digital-asset/daml/ledger/daml-on-sql/README.rst

 The backing PostgreSQL server performs a lot of work which is both CPU- and
 IO-intensive: all (valid) Ledger API requests will eventually hit the database.
-At the same time, the *DAML on PostgreSQL* server has to have available resources to validate requests, evaluate commands and prepare responses.
+At the same time, the *DAML for PostgreSQL* server has to have available resources to validate requests, evaluate commands and prepare responses.
 While the PostgreSQL schema is designed to be as efficient as possible, practical experience has shown that having **dedicated computation and memory resources